 What Is Braising?

 We absolutely love braising meats, and chicken fares particularly well!
-You’ll begin by pan searing, then add liquid to the pan and cook until the protein becomes tender.
+You’ll begin by pan searing, then add liquid to the pan and cook until the meat, poultry, or seafood becomes tender.
 The end result is not just a beautiful piece of chicken (in this case), but a beautiful braising liquid to be spooned on top.

 This is often why many braises (think pot roast, short ribs, shredded or pulled meats) are best served over mashed potatoes.
 To better absorb that beautiful braising sauce!
 Some braises finish cooking in an oven (often slow braising), but because chicken thighs are much smaller than, say, short ribs or pork shoulder, they can cook completely on the stove top (fast braising).